 Step 2: Turn on global Classic Plus setting.

-Step 3: Open the component and turn on Classic Plus for that component.
+Step 3: Open the component and turn on “Apply Fluid like theme for Classic” for that component.

 Step 4: Test the component’s layout and adjust the page(s) where necessary.